The Wild & Free

 We process what we have learned through play and connect deeply through our imagination.

-We beginning hiking back to the entrance, stopping at our gathering spot along the way.
-We will stop to share, process, and plan for the next time.
+We begin hiking back to the meadow, stopping at our gathering spot along the way.
+We will stop to share, process, and give thanks for our day.

 What about curriculum?